Joshkingzz/cancer_patients/Report.md

 ```
 ![Image](https://github.com/user-attachments/assets/dd40c8e2-0029-4a9d-b5e3-2e431589e962)

-* BMI is higher in older groups and slightly higher in females.
+* BMI is higher in older groups and slightly higher in males with the highest BMI being a male preschooler.
 * Monitoring weight/BMI could inform preventive strategies.

 ---